 Is Croydon up and coming?

-What is the average rent in Croydon?
+What type of property is most common in Croydon?

 How does Croydon compare to Bromley for buy-to-let?